wp-plugins/product-catalog/readme.txt

 ### 5 View Options - Product Catalog

 Block Toggle Up-Down.
 This view will demonstrate the product catalog main image in similar boxes with title, and little arrow next to it, as you press the arrow opens vertical tape, which consists of additional images, description and other parameters about product, and “View Product” button.
 Pressing on that button you will get to product catalog main page.
-All images open with Lightbox
+All images open with Lightbox.

 Full-Height Blocks.
 Opened vertical tape, with large main image, additional images, text, information about product catalog and “View Product” button.
 Pressing on that button you will get to product catalog main page.
-All images open with Lightbox
+All images open with Lightbox.

 Catalog / Content Popup.
 In closed position it is fixed boxes with cover/mail image and title, as you click on image, opens popup with larger main and additional images in it, title, description and other information about the product next to it, also “View Product” button.
 Pressing on that button you will get to product catalog main page.

 Full-With Blocks.
 Main image with tiny additional images under it, all of them can be opened with Lightbox.
 Next to the images you can find title, description, product information and  “View Product” button.
 Pressing on that button you will get to product catalog main page.

 Content Slider.
 Slider with main image with tiny additional images under it, all of them can be opened with Lightbox.
 Next to the images you can find title, description, product information and  “View Product” button.
 Pressing on that button you will get to product catalog main page.
 Slide the content manually by pressing on arrows.

 Upgrade to [WordPress Product Catalog Pro](http://huge-it.com/product-catalog) to Customizable Styles and Colors.